 How long does sous vide cheesecake last?

 Sous vide cheesecakes are a great make-ahead dessert.
-They should be stored chilled in the refrigerator.
-It can last up to 5 days.
-It cannot last for more than 4 hours if left at room temperature.
+They should be stored chilled in the refrigerator and can last up to 5 days.

 Can you freeze sous vide cheesecakes?